degory/ghul-application-template/README.md

 This is a template for quick-starting a [ghūl language](https://ghul.io) application project and demonstrating language features:

-- The target is a .NET Core console application that will run under Mono and .NET Core 3.1
+- The target is a .NET console application that will run under Mono 6 and .NET 5
 - The project is pre-configured for rich language support and build tasks in Visual Studio Code
 - Continuous integration is supported via a basic build and test pipeline running on GitHub Actions
 - The example code demonstrates various ghūl language constructs